Please confirm topic selection

 • flexion moment can be created with pulley system or posterior placement of the Gardner-Wells tongs pins

-• adjusting pulley system
+• adjust pulley system

-• placing pad underneath thorax
+• place pad underneath thorax

-• abort if there is over distraction of the spinal segment
+• abort if there is overdistraction of the spinal segment

-• can switch to carbonfiber Gardner-Wells tongs if need to obtain MRI in traction
+• can switch to carbon fiber Gardner-Wells tongs if need to obtain MRI in traction

-• traction limit ~80 lbs
+• traction limit ~80 lbs.

 • abort if neurologic exam worsens and obtain immediate MRI